Wishing for labor to be here already?

 As you near the end of your pregnancy, you may be ready for the entire process of carrying your baby to be over.
-You'll be eager to start a whole new phase of life and actually meet this little miracle.
-But you might wonder: When is it safe to try to naturally induce labor, and how do I go about accomplishing that?
+You're eager to start a whole new phase of life and actually meet this little miracle, and you may be wondering what you can do to speed it along.
+When is it safe to try to naturally induce labor, and how do I go about accomplishing that?

-You shouldn't even consider trying to begin your labor until you are around 40 weeks pregnant or overdue.
-That's because your due date could be inaccurate by a few weeks, and if you start your labor before 40 weeks, you might give birth to the baby before he is ready to thrive outside the womb.
+You shouldn't even consider trying to begin your labor until you are at least 40 weeks pregnant or overdue.
+That's because your due date could be inaccurate by a few weeks, and if you start your labor before 40 weeks, you might give birth to the baby before s/he is ready to thrive outside the womb.

-Several things can be done that might make you have contractions and start your labor, but they'll only work if your body is ready.
+However, if you are over 40 weeks, several things can be done that might make you have contractions and begin labor, but they'll only work if your body is ready.
 If your body isn't prepared to go into labor, you can try as much as your heart desires, but you will only frustrate yourself.

-- Sex: Making love can be one of the last things on a woman's mind toward the end of her pregnancy.
-She feels clumsy and big and may be experiencing a lot of vaginal pressure.
-But believe it or not, sex is one of the things you can do to get your labor under way.
-When you and your partner make love, his semen (which contains prostaglandins) can stimulate contractions.
+Having sex can be one of the last things on your mind toward the end of your pregnancy.
+You may feel big and clumsy, and also be experiencing a lot of vaginal pressure.
+But believe it or not, sex is one of the things you can do to get your labor underway.
+Having an orgasm will relax you and contract your uterus.
+If you have a male partner, his semen (which contains prostaglandins) can stimulate contractions.

-- Spicy food: Some people swear that it was that extra-hot enchilada from their favorite Mexican restaurant that brought them face to face with their new baby.
+Some people swear that it was that extra-hot enchilada from their favorite Mexican restaurant that brought them face-to-face with their new baby.
 Unfortunately, the statistics are out on this one.
-You could try it, but if you have a full stomach when you are in labor, you might vomit and see that enchilada again--in less-than-appetizing circumstances.
+You could try it, but if you have a full stomach when you are in labor, you might vomit and see that enchilada again — in much less than appetizing circumstances!

-- Blue and black cohosh: These herbs are used often to induce labor.
+These herbs are used often to induce labor.
 They may be particularly effective if you are having weak or irregular contractions.
 Blue cohosh is believed to make uterine contractions stronger, while black cohosh may regulate the contractions.
 Together, they work to make contractions more effective.
 Unfortunately, no studies have determined that these natural treatments are safe, or whether all versions of the herb available for purchase are of equal potency.
-Be sure to discuss any herbal treatment with your practitioner before attempting it, to see if it is a good idea in your situation.
+Be sure to discuss any herbal treatment with your practitioner before attempting it.

-- Nipple stimulation: Some women massage their nipples as a way to induce labor.
-This stimulation brings about the release of oxytocin, which is the natural form of pitocin.
+Some women massage their nipples as a way to induce labor.
+This stimulation brings about the release of oxytocin, which is the natural form of Pitocin.
 Oxytocin causes contractions, which sometimes evolve into labor.
 Most practitioners are not enthusiastic about this method of inducing labor, because it has been known to lead to excessively long, strong uterine contractions sometimes resulting in fetal heart rate slowing.
-Unless your practitioner advises it and is monitoring your progress closely, nipple stimulation is not recommended as a means for beginning labor.
+Unless your practitioner advises it and is monitoring your progress closely, nipple stimulation is not recommended as a means to induce labor.